A Brief User’s Guide

 • Some books were first written in another language and then translated into English; those books are indicated with the designation TR under Global setting and the original language noted.

-• Paired books where students read the CC text, alongside a contemporary global book that has a similar theme and complexity.
-Everyone reads both books and make connections across the texts.
+• Paired books where students read a classic text alongside a contemporary global book that has a similar theme.

 • Global nonfiction books can be paired with fiction to provide informational context for the story.

 • Several global nonfiction books about the same topic can be read and compared.

 4 thoughts on “Globalizing K-12 Reading Lists of Children’s and Young Adult Literature”